manoelcampos/market-tracker/README.md

 {
     //Timer interval (in seconds) to check for assets quotes variation.
     "trackIntervalSecs": 1800,

+    /*Whether show a notification when no expected variation occurs in any of your assets*/
+    "notifyWhenNoExpectedVariation": false,

     /*Default percentage (between [0..100%]) of variation (up or down) that one of your assets should have so you are notified.